rdolgushin/rythm.vim/README.md

 Usage
 -----

-By default it recognizes Rythm templates stored in `rythm/` folder and files with double extension corresponging to `*.rythm.html` pattern, but you can extends this behaviour by adding custom `autocmd` in your `.vimrc` file.
-For
+By default, it recognizes Rythm templates stored in `rythm/` folder and files with double extension corresponging to `*.rythm.html` pattern, but you can extend this behaviour by adding custom `autocmd` in your `.vimrc` file.
-example:
+For example:

 ```
 au BufRead,BufNewFile */views/*.html :set ft=rythm